Close Search

 Dressed in their traditional regalia, Iroquois, Plains, and Mayan artists share their stories, music, and dances in a morning highlighting the oneness of humanity and nature, and the foundations of the Native American worldview.

-Featuring stories, dances, and music from West and Central African countries and regions such as Nigeria, Guinea, and the Congo, this performance explores ways that diverse African arts have been preserved and built upon in Africa and around the world.
+Featuring stories, dances, and music from West and Central African countries and regions such as Nigeria, Guinea, and Republic of Congo, this performance explores ways that diverse African arts have been preserved and transformed in Africa and around the world.

-With performances rarely seen on the same stage, this show celebrates artistic heritage across Asia, from the ribbon dance and other traditional Chinese dances, to classical Indian dance and storytelling, and Japanese festival music that features Taiko drums, flutes, and the koto.
+With performances rarely seen on the same stage, this show celebrates artistic heritage across Asia, from the Chinese Ribbon Dance to Japanese festival music and more!
+This is a multilingual performance, presented in English, Spanish, and a little Mandarin!